 - 1. Follow the safety guidelines listed in the Safety instructions. - 2.
-Follow the procedure listed in Before working inside your system. - 3.
+Follow the procedure listed in the Before working inside your system. - 3.
 Remove the air shroud. - 4.
-Remove the PSU or PSU blank. - 5.
-Disconnect the cables that are connected to power interposer board (PIB).
+Remove the PSU or PSU blank.

-- 1. Using a Phillips #2 screwdriver, remove the screws securing the power interposer board to the system. - i NOTE: Observe the routing of the cable as you remove it from the system. - 2.
-Lift the PIB away from the system.
+- 1. Using a Phillips #2 screwdriver, remove the screws securing the power interposer board (PIB) to the system. - i NOTE: Observe the routing of the cable as you remove it from the system. - 2.
+Press the blue release latch on the PIB to release it from the hook on the PSU cage.

-Figure 98.
+Figure 94.
 Removing the power interposer board